rafaltrojanowski/kickstart_pro/README.md

-👉 I've also built Phoenix Kickstart Pro which is a version of Kickstart that includes payments with Stripe, Subscriptions, Pricing Plans, and much more.
+👉 I've built Phoenix Kickstart Pro which is a version of [Kickstart](https://github.com/rafaltrojanowski/kickstart) that includes payments with Stripe, Subscriptions, Pricing Plans, and much more.

 Want to see how it works?
 Check out [the Kickstart walkthrough video](https://www.youtube.com/watch?v=Scl0UAd4c1E)